-The history of Rehs Galleries
+The History of Rehs Galleries

 The story of Rehs Galleries begins in the late 1930s with M. Edwin Schillay, a young accountant, who decided to expand his business in an unexpected way.
 When one of his clients, an antique dealer based in Greenwich Village, suggested that he consider the art and antiques trade as a supplement to his accounting work, Schillay gave it serious thought.
 With a little guidance from his client, he traveled to London to investigate the art market and soon began purchasing paintings in bulk, packing 400-500 canvases into 7 x 7 x 10 foot containers called ‘lift vans’ and shipping them back to New York.
 From his space at the Manhattan Storage Warehouse, Schillay sold them to a variety of department stores that then featured the paintings in their art galleries.
 Although galleries within department stores disappeared in the 1970s, they were a standard element in these stores from their inception in Paris and New York in the 1850s. [i]

 Throughout the 1940s, Schillay maintained his art business as an adjunct to his accounting firm.
 The war years naturally interrupted the normal flow of the art market, but he astutely continued to expand his network of contacts in the London art world as well as in the US.
-He purchased primarily nineteenth century British paintings, pioneering the introduction of Victorian paintings to the American market through his bulk sales to department stores.
+He purchased primarily nineteenth-century British paintings, pioneering the introduction of Victorian paintings to the American market through his bulk sales to department stores.
 After the war ended, Schillay gradually expanded his inventory to include artwork from other European countries.

 In the mid-1950s, Schillay’s wife, Ruth, decided to take a more active role in the business, and opened a retail outlet at 303 Park Avenue South, redefining the business model to include sales to private individuals, and thus establishing the early roots of the art gallery as an independent enterprise.
 The scope of Schillay’s sources also expanded to include auctions and estate sales, reportedly acquiring as many as 60 paintings at one sale. [ii] During these years, the department store market was also booming.
 Advertisements from across the US reveal Schillay’s influence on the post-war American art market.
-For Stewart’s Department Store, The Baltimore Sun proclaimed: “Stewart’s presents a fabulous old collection by Great Masters and Artists from England, France, German and Italy. ...
+For Stewart’s Department Store, The Baltimore Sun proclaimed: “Stewart’s presents a fabulous old collection by Great Masters and Artists from England, France, Germany, and Italy. ...
 Only Stewart’s brings you this magnificent art.
 TOMORROW. . .
-MEET MR. EDWIN SCHILLAY.” [iii] And from the Detroit Free Press comes the announcement that “Specially Priced 19th Century Oil Paintings from Old English estates” will be available at Hudson’s downtown department store only, where art lovers can view “dramatic 19th century oil paintings that bespeak of charm, ease and grace with each stroke.” [iv] From New York to Dayton, Ohio, Schillay’s inventory of British paintings was a singular feature of department store galleries; he often traveled to personally assist in presenting the art work to the public, no doubt introducing many customers to fine art for the first time. [v]
+MEET MR. EDWIN SCHILLAY.” [iii] And from the Detroit Free Press comes the announcement that “Specially Priced 19th Century Oil Paintings from Old English estates” will be available at Hudson’s downtown department store only, where art lovers can view “dramatic 19th-century oil paintings that bespeak of charm, ease and grace with each stroke.” [iv] From New York to Dayton, Ohio, Schillay’s inventory of British paintings was a singular feature of department store galleries; he often traveled to personally assist in presenting the artwork to the public, no doubt introducing many customers to fine art for the first time. [v]

 By 1978, the gallery moved once again.
-More spacious quarters at 305 East 63rd Street, New York accommodated the large inventory, and more importantly, it signaled another stage of evolution in the business.
-As Joseph Rehs remarks “We moved into the decorative arts trade then and began to sell to interior designers.” [vii] This meant a gradual transition out of the wholesale trade.
+More spacious quarters at 305 East 63rd Street, New York, accommodated the large inventory, and more importantly, it signaled another stage of evolution in the business.
+As Joseph Rehs remarks, “We moved into the decorative arts trade then and began to sell to interior designers.” [vii] This meant a gradual transition out of the wholesale trade.
 Simultaneously, Rehs’ son, Howard, began studying art history at New York University, graduating in 1981 and joining the family that same year.
 As he remarked in a 2002 interview with Art & Antiques magazine, he started working in the packing room at age thirteen and “...never looked back.
 I love it all: buying selling, dealing with clients, doing research.” [viii]

 Howard Rehs also embarked on two major art historical projects in 1991.
 He had observed the substantial prices commanded by the work of Julien Dupré, a French nineteenth-century Naturalist painter, but discovered that little information about the artist was available.
 In searching for further historical background, he turned to the archival records at Knoedler’s gallery, which had handled Dupré’s sales in the US, and was pleased to find a wealth of sales records. [ix] With this information as a foundation, Rehs began the lengthy process of preparing the catalogue raisonné for Julien Dupré, collecting information about individual paintings and gradually establishing the historical development of the artist’s life and career.
 In 2015, Dr. Janet Whitmore also began working on the project, beginning with extensive research in France.
-Rehs Galleries’ commitment to creating a catalogue raisonné not only for Dupré, but also for the American Naturalist painter, Daniel Ridgway Knight, established the gallery as an international resource on the work of these artists.
+Rehs Galleries’ commitment to creating a catalogue raisonné not only for Dupré but also for the American Naturalist painter Daniel Ridgway Knight established the gallery as an international resource on the work of these artists.
 Equally important is the contribution that Rehs Galleries has made—and continues to make—to art historical scholarship.

 In 1997, Rehs Galleries established a new home base at 5 East 57th Street, New York.
-Joseph Rehs recalls the progression of the business from an accounting firm with a sideline in the art business to a well respected twenty-first century art gallery: “From the department store to the interior decorator to the individual guy.
+Joseph Rehs recalls the progression of the business from an accounting firm with a sideline in the art business to a well-respected twenty-first-century art gallery: “From the department store to the interior decorator to the individual guy.
 We moved from wholesale to buying at auctions.”
 With some delight, he also comments that “when we first moved into 57th Street, we had a new collector walk in and purchase a $300,000 painting!” [x] Clearly, the move to a more highly visible location was a positive change.

 That same year, Howard Rehs became the president of the Fine Art Dealers Association (FADA), a position he held until 2009.
 Under his guidance, FADA’s membership expanded, and the Los Angeles Art Show took on a new role as one of the most important shows in the United States.
 He also highlighted the challenges of doing business in the online art market in 2001 when he caught another art dealer attempting to sell a work from Rehs Galleries without ever having purchased it in the first place.
 It proved to be a timely warning for art dealers in the digital age. [xi]